Phase space analysis of an exponential model in $f(Q)$ gravity including linear dark-sector interactions: Phase-space analysis with DM-DE interactions

 from which we see that the terms can be grouped into a part without the interaction $\xi$ and a part with it:

 where the condition $b\xi\ll 1$ allows us to approximate the expression as

 This leads to solutions in terms of the parameters $(b,\xi)$ of the form

 We select the negative solution such that $m_{\pm}(b=0,\xi=0)=1/4$.
 We therefore see how the model and the interaction parameter influence the value of $m$, defined here as $m^{(int)}_{DE}$, referring to the interaction in contrast with the previous value.
 Finally, we obtain that the system has an equilibrium point $P_{int}:=\{x_{int}, m^{(int)}_{DE}\}$ in which $x_{int}\neq 0$ if $\xi\geq 0$, since for $\xi<0$ negative density parameters arise for dark matter.
 Hence, for $\xi\geq 0$ there is no complete dark energy dominance, because the interaction causes the energy density to be transferred to the dark matter.
-In Fig.~\ref{phasespaceint}, the phase spaces for different values of the parameters $(b,\xi)$ are shown.
-One can see how the coupling parameter $\xi$ shifts the equilibrium point toward positive and negative values of $x$, while positive and negative values of $b$ shift the point $P_{int}$ along the $m$ axis.
-If we strictly require the positivity of the parameter $\Omega_{m}$, then we must consider $\xi>0$ for this interaction model, such that the energy density is transferred to dark matter and the dark energy density decreases into the future.
+In Fig.~\ref{phasespaceint}, the phase portraits for different values of the parameters $(b,\xi)$ are shown.
+One can see how the coupling parameter $\xi>0$ shifts the equilibrium point toward positive values of $x$, while for $\xi<0$ the equilibrium point is shifted towards negative values of $x$, while positive and negative values of $b$ shift the point $P_{int}$ along the $m$ axis.
+If we strictly require the positivity of the parameter $\Omega_{m}$, then we must consider only $\xi>0$ for this interaction model, so that the energy density is transferred to dark matter resulting in a decrease in dark energy density towards the future.

 If we take larger positive values of the coupling parameter and $b>0$, the phase space plot changes more dramatically, since we have $x_{int}\neq 0$ at the de Sitter point, implying that there is no complete dominance of dark energy.
 However, qualitatively the de Sitter point still appears in the phase space as an attractor, driving the universe into a state of accelerated expansion in which dark matter does not completely dilute, presumably favoring the persistence of gravitational structures.
 This point is shown to illustrate the influence of the coupling parameter, but values greater than 1 are not statistically favored according to observations, as the interaction must remain very small \cite{Wang2024}.